ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-21-how-to-contribute-to-etc-community-volunteering/index.md

 ![ETC contributors.](./6.png)

 One of the most valuable ways of volunteering for ETC is by using your talents and knowledge to advance the network.
-There are many contributors who do research, write, and produce videos regularly for Ethereum Classic.
+There are many contributors who regularly do research, write, and produce videos about Ethereum Classic.

 A great way of doing this is by starting your own ETC YouTube channel and/or blog.
 Examples of these are: